Jtplautz/RadarLite/README.md

  Install dependencies.

- Run migrations against a sql server database.
+ Run migrations against a Microsoft sql server database.

  # Client side
  With your lightweight IDE, navigate to the project folder > RadarLite.Web > client.
 The client folder is what should be opened in the IDE.